 Robert B. McKay Law Professor Award

-The Robert B. McKay Law Professor Award was created to honor those attorneys who have shown commitment to the advancement of justice, scholarship and the legal profession, demonstrated by outstanding contributions to the fields of tort and insurance law.
+The Robert B. McKay Law Professor Award was created to honor those law professors who have shown commitment to the advancement of justice, scholarship, and the legal profession, demonstrated by outstanding contributions to the fields of tort, trial practice, or insurance law.
 The award is given out at the ABA Annual Meeting and recipients must be able to attend the meeting in order to accept the award in person.